v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 -mo, --missing-only Copies only missing configuration files to the user's local storage.

--ff, --force Forces the recreation of all configuration files.
-This option implies the backup of the current settings.
+-ff, --force Forces recreation of all configuration files.
+Backs up current settings.

 Plugins options:

--ip, --ignore-faulty Ignore the errors of plugins that failed to be loaded.
+-ip, --ignore-faulty Ignores errors from plugins that failed to load.

 SDBM export plug-in options: